AyupovIlgam/centrifuge-java/README.md

 ## Status of library

-This library is very young and not tested in production application yet.
-Any help and feedback is very appreciated to make it production ready and update library status.
-Any report will give us an understanding that the library works, is useful and we should continue developing it.
-Please share your stories.
+This library is developed by Ilgam Ayupov for Chocolife application.
+It is tested in production application and is stable.
+However any feedback is appreciated.

 ## Basic usage